← All beaches & hotels

 ⚠️ The 72-Hour Rain Rule

 Even Ko Olina's lagoons can see elevated bacteria after heavy rain.
 Stormwater from West Oʻahu can reach the lagoons via runoff.
-The DOH recommends waiting at least 72 hours after heavy rain before swimming in ocean waters anywhere in Hawaiʻi.
+The DOH recommends avoiding ocean water contact for at least 72 hours after heavy rain anywhere in Hawaiʻi.

 Ko Olina Lagoon — What to Expect at Aulani

 Aulani fronts Ko Olina Lagoon 4, one of four crescent-shaped man-made lagoons at Ko Olina Resort.
-The lagoon offers calm, protected swimming in clear water typically 3–5 feet deep at the center.
-Sand bottom is soft and gently sloping — perfect for families with young children.
+The lagoon offers calm, protected water typically 3–5 feet deep at the center.
+Sand bottom is soft and gently sloping, which is why families often choose this area with young children.

 Beyond the lagoon, Aulani features the Waikolohe Valley pool complex with a lazy river, waterslides, a dedicated kiddie area, and a snorkeling pool stocked with tropical fish.
 All resort pool water is chlorinated and tested regularly.